aj-Angeles/IskoBot-aj/README.md

 # 🎓 IskoBot

-A Discord bot built for freshman university communities.
-IskoBot helps incoming students find classmates, manage their class schedules, discover study buddies, and build class channel streaks — all within Discord.
+A Discord bot built for the Iskord Community Server, a space for incoming UP Diiman freshmen to connect and make friends.
+IskoBot helps incoming students find classmates, manage their class schedules, discover study buddies, and build class channel streaks all within Discord.

 ---